 The first component gr[1] tells us that the conductor is 37 as we already knew.
 The second component is a 4-component vector which allows us to get the minimal equation: in fact e is ellchangecurve(e0, gr[2]).
-You can for the moment ignore the third component gr[3].
-(For the impatient reader, this is the product of the local Tamagawa numbers, c_p .)
 Type